bolonobolo/bolonobolo.github.io/_posts/2019-11-10-Win32-shellcode-1.md

 The first choice is based on the concept to spawn an exe using directly the CreateProcessA function, but this method makes the exit from a process more difficult.<br>
 So we choosed the second method, basically it uses the GetProcAddress to search and obtain the functions address needed for our purposes.<br>
-In the next post we show how this method works.
+[In the next post](https://blackcloud.me/Win32-shellcode-2/) we'll show how this method works.